TomBrien/cardiffwastepy/README.md

 | `collection_date` | `datetime.date` | Date of next collection | Yes |
 | `collection_type` | `str` | `scheduled` or `rescheduled` depending on if planned has been missed | Yes |
 | `image` | `str` | URL of a representation of the collection type | Yes |

+## Contributing

+My current plans are to get this to what might actually be called a stable state and sort out CI/CD.
+I also will implement hygiene collection details and perhaps a uprn lookup.